 Dr Andy Wimbush holds a BA and a PhD in English from the University of Cambridge.
 He specialises in the study of twentieth-century and contemporary literature, particularly experimental fiction, the relationship between literature, religion, and philosophy, and the work of Samuel Beckett and B.S.
 Johnson.
-His research has been published in The Journal of Beckett Studies, Literature and Theology, and various academic books.
+He is the author of Still: Samuel Beckett's Quietism (Ibidem, 2020).
 Andy has taught at the University of Cambridge since 2013 and is an Associate Fellow of the Higher Education Academy.